KevinPike/cododemo/README.md

 Let's Boot2docker
 -----------------

 Just to get our docker feet wet.
+It has no persistance unless your work uploads or saves it's content directly.
+Once the container is gone; it is gone.

 ```
 boot2docker init